0xMishra/Degen-Devs/README.md

-# The-Whitelist
+# NFT collection
-A whitelisting dapp for NFT collection
+An NFT collection
 (Still in progress)